Best Firewood To Burn Chart

 Hardwoods are created by a type of tree known as angiosperm, or those grown by reproducing flowers.
 Oak, ash and beech are three good examples and, as you might expect, this type of wood is much denser than softwood.
 On our best firewood to burn chart, hardwood wins first prize every time, because you’ll need twice as much softwood to reproduce the same burn efficiency as hardwood, which is much denser in its make up.
 Birch is an unusual hardwood as it can actually be used unseasoned and burns quickly.
 For this reason, it’s often best combined with a slower burning wood such as oak or elm.

 The simple answer, contrary to popular belief, is ‘yes’, even though it’s a softer type of wood.
 Why?
 Because although it burns quite quickly, it can create lots of heat and a crackling fire, bringing with it a great aroma.
 Of course, it really needs to be dried or seasoned properly, and it can create creosote if used for longer periods.
 In fact, the whole drying out process could take up to six months.
 It’s also sappy and contains lots of resin, but in the right application it’s fine.
 And it’s worth remembering that pine makes excellent kindling.
 Take note – wood smoke is generally a sign of an inefficient burn and can also be a danger to your health.

-As our best firewood to burn chart has already shown, there’s much more to wood burning than meets the eye.
+As our wood burning properties chart has already shown, there’s much more to wood burning than meets the eye.
 So let’s take a brief look at which wood is best for a range of uses.

 • Hardwoods are often best for open fires and wood burners.